MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

   identified in the target system
 - unexpectedProperty: Additional, not expected property has been provided
-- tooLargeDataset: Requested entity will produce too many data
+- tooLargeDataset: The requested entity will produce too much data
 - tooManyRecords: The number of records to be provided in the response exceeds the threshold
 - tooManyRequests: The number of simultaneous requests from one API